shotgunsoftware/developer.shotgunsoftware.com/docs/en/guides/webhooks.md

 Another great example of how to automate status management would be to trigger a status change on a `Task` entity when a new `Note` is created.
 This is a good way to indicate to the artist and production teams that a supervisor has requested changes or fixes to the current work after a review session.

-## When should webhooks be used instead of the {% include product %} event daemon?
+## When should Webhooks be used instead of the ShotGrid event daemon?

 Webhooks and the [{% include product %} event daemon](https://github.com/shotgunsoftware/shotgunEvents/wiki) offer similar features, but with a few key differences.
 The event daemon requires that you run, monitor, and maintain your own service.
 All of your code must be written in Python, and it allows you to initiate your own connections to {% include product %}.
 Webhooks, in contrast, answer connections and can be written in any programming language.
 They can be hosted in a serverless environment, such as [AWS Lambda](https://aws.amazon.com/lambda/), or can trigger any of the automation platforms available online, such as [Zapier](https://zapier.com) and [IFTTT](https://ifttt.com).
-If your use case works with webhooks, it should be the preferred solution.
+If your use case works with Webhooks, it should be the preferred solution.

 ## Which events are available for Webhook subscriptions?